arya-io/Statistics/Day_06.md

 * In many legal systems, **Type I Error** is considered more serious because *"It is better that ten guilty persons escape than that one innocent suffer."* now if you want me to simplify or add examples from other fields too!

+---

+Type 1 error:
+Rejecting a null hypothesis when we should not

+Type 2 error:
+Not rejecting null hypothesis when you should have